ageorge95/SERPENT-chia-offline-transaction-sign-and-send/README.md

 # SERPENT-chia-offline-transaction-sign-and-send
+- The tool:
-- send funds from the hardened & unhardened addresses of a given mnemonic (master_sk)
+  - can send funds from the hardened & unhardened addresses of a given mnemonic (master_sk)
-- send funds from the staking addresses of a given mnemonic (farmer_sk)
+  - can send funds from the staking addresses of a given mnemonic (farmer_sk)
-- the tool generates a spend bundle, signs it and pushes it to the full node for processing
+  - works by generating, signing and pushing a spend bundle to the full node for processing

+- The tool needs:
-- the full node needs to be running for the tool to work
+  - a running and synced full node

 ## Contributors